KronicDeth/intellij-elixir/README.md

 ### Formatting

+IntelliJ Elixir both has an internal formatter used to format new linees and parts of files, but also can use `mix format` to format entire files.

+#### Formatters

+##### Internal

-IntelliJ Elixir can reformat code to follow a consistent style.
+IntelliJ Elixir's internal formatter can reformat code to follow a consistent style.

 * `do` block lines are indented
 * `do` blocks `end` as the last argument of a no parentheses call unindents to the start of the call